Abhishek9623/Astronomy-Picture-Collection/README.md

 * Thank you 👍
 * Now you can enjoy this code.
-* Just "npm eun dev"😉
+* Just "npm run dev"😉